 Your installer assigned a master code that is used to perform all system functions.
-In addition, you can assign up to 15 different security codes for use by other users.
+In addition, you can assign different security codes for use by other users (VISTA-20P/PS Series provides 46 additional codes; VISTA-15P Series provides 30 additional codes).

-- Only the System Master can assign user codes to users. - Users are identified by 2-digit user numbers (01-16). - In addition to a security code, each user is assigned various system attributes. - User codes can be used interchangeably when performing system functions (a system armed with one user's code can be disarmed by another user's code), with the exception of the guest code described below. - User code programming involves these steps: 1.
-Choose a user number and assign a 4-digit security code.
+- Only the System Master and Partition Master can assign user codes to users. - Users are identified by 2-digit user numbers and are pre-assigned to either partition 1 or partition 2 (VISTA-20P/PS Series). - Only the Installer or System Master can change user partitions. - In addition to a security code, each user is assigned various system attributes. - User codes can be used interchangeably within a partition when performing system functions (a system armed with one user's code can be disarmed by another user's code), with the exception of the guest code described below. - User code programming involves these steps: 1.
+Choose a user number from the set of users assigned to the partition in which the user will be operating, and assign a 4-digit security code.
 2. Assign an authority level to that user.
 3. Assign other attributes as necessary (see attributes on the next page).

 NOTE: The factory settings are designed to meet most normal user situations.
-Therefore, the only step you usually need to do when adding users is assign a user number and a security code.
+Therefore, the only step you usually need to do when adding users is assign a user number (from the partition's pre-assigned user numbers) and a security code.